The solution to solar control and thermal insulation needs

 Often specified for windows, roofs and glazed facades, solar control glass help optimize light transmission, solar control and thermal performance.
 The glass lets sunlight pass through while reflecting a large proportion of the sun’s heat.

 Solar control low-E glass is ideal for maximizing natural daylight and reflecting the most solar heat back to its source.
 The indoor space remains bright and cooler compared to uncoated glass.
-Energy efficiency can also be improved as solar control glass helps reduce air conditioning loads during warmer months.
+Energy efficiency can also be improved as solar control glass helps reduce air conditioning loads during hot summer.

 Light coming inside the building, as well as coatings and their placement in the glazing, are crucial to support occupant comfort.
 The term “spectral selectivity” is used to address the amount of daylight transmission relative to solar energy blockage.
 Spectral selectivity is calculated by dividing the visible light transmission (VLT) by the SHGC or solar factor.
 Greater spectral selectivity is achieved when more visible light, and less overall solar energy, are transmitted.
 The United States Department of Energy has established a Light-to-Solar Gain (LSG) Ratio of 1.25 as the minimum measurement to be classified as a “spectral selective glazing”.